-Collection a & Evaluation Effectiveness Outcome Assess sment Strategy Success Criterion Data Collection Evaluation and Intervention view how from pers Pag som chair you issu Pag doe institeemp attee that impleecon politi Pag mar spel 7-da the Doir serve worl Pag mar cour institeemp attee that the point serve worl neone else's vs by imagining v an issue looks n his/her spective. ge 1: Learned nething that nged the way understood an ue or concept ge 3: How much is your itution ohasize: inding events address ortant social, nomic or tical issues ge 3: About how hy hours do you nd in a typical ay week doing following: ing community vice or volunteer k? ge 3: About how hy of your rses at this itution have uded a imunity-based ject (service ning)? course discussions or assignments?
+Collection a & Evaluation Effectiveness Outcome Assessment Strategy Success Criterion Data Collection Evaluation and Intervention someone else's views by imagining how an issue looks from his/her perspective.
+Page 1: Learned something that changed the way you understood an issue or concept Page 3: How much does your institution emphasize: attending events that address important social, economic or political issues Page 3: About how many hours do you spend in a typical 7-day week doing the following: Doing community service or volunteer work?
+Page 3: About how many of your courses at this institution have included a community-based project (service learning)? course discussions or assignments?
 (N = 204; UHD Mean: 2.6 vs. Carnegie Class Comparison Mean of 2.6) Examined the strengths & weaknesses of your own views on a topic or issue (N = 207; UHD Mean: 2.8 vs. Carnegie Class Comparison Mean of 2.8) Tried to better understand someone else's views by imagining how an issue looks from his/her perspective.
 (N = 207; UHD Mean: 2.9 vs. Carnegie Class Comparison Mean of 2.8) Learned something that changed the way you understood an issue or concept (N = 206; UHD Mean: 2.8 vs. Carnegie Class Comparison Mean of 2.8) How much does your institution emphasize: attending events that address important social, economic or political issues?
-Scale: 1 = Very little, 2 = Some, 3 = Quite a Bit, 4 = Very Much (N = 206; UHD Mean: 2.5 vs. Carnegie Class Comparison Mean of 2.6)
+Scale: 1 = Very little, 2 = Some, 3 = Quite a Bit, 4 = Very Much (N = 206; UHD Mean: 2.5 vs. Carnegie Class Comparison Mean of 2.8)

 Collection & Evaluation Effectiveness Outcome Assessment Strategy Success Criterion Data Collection Evaluation and Intervention community service or volunteer work?
 Scale: 0 = 0 hours; 3 = 1-5 hours, 8 = 6-10 hours; 13 = 11-15 hours; 18 - 16-20 hours; 23 = 21-25 hours; 28 = 26-30 hours; 33 = More than 30 hours (N = 167; UHD Mean: 2.8 vs. Carnegie Class Comparison Mean of 2.4) About how many of your courses at this institution have included a community-based project (service learning)?
-Scale: 1 = None; 2 = Some; 3 = Most; 4 = All (N = 185; UHD Mean: 1.6 vs. Carnegie Class Comparison Mean of 1.7) Assessment processes for the A+CE program will ensure data Analysis of the degree to which UHD is able to: -Manage and sustain 100% of data required for the assessment of the QEP will be collected, assessed and acted upon.
-Annually Annually collection and identification and implementation of interventions designed to the collection and evaluation of data 100% of identified interventions will begin implementation within one semester of identification. enhance student learning. - Identify and implement meaningful change to continually improve student learning relating to the QEP LO's.
+Scale: 1 = None; 2 = Some; 3 = Most; 4 = All (N = 185; UHD Mean: 1.6 vs. Carnegie Class Comparison Mean of 1.7) Assessment processes for the A+CE program will ensure data Analysis of the degree to which UHD is able to: 100% of data required for the assessment of the QEP will be collected, assessed and acted upon.
+Annually Annually collection and identification and implementation of interventions designed to -Manage and sustain the collection and evaluation of data 100% of identified interventions will begin implementation within one semester of identification. enhance student learning. - Identify and implement meaningful change to continually improve student learning relating to the QEP LO's.